 Assisted Living PhilosophyThe philosophy of assisted living is to provide personalized, resident centered care in order to meet individual preferences and needs.
 Assisted living treats all residents with dignity, provides privacy and encourages independence and freedom of choice.
 Residents' family members and friends are encouraged to get involved in the assisted living community.
 Encourage your loved ones to learn about the care provider philosophy.

 Freedom of Choice

 The most progressive state regulations take cues from consumers and focus on protecting consumers in a way that provides the most choice and independence possible.
-ALFA supports certain principles and public policy positions that should be included in every state's assisted living legislative and regulatory framework.
+Argentum supports certain principles and public policy positions that should be included in every state's assisted living legislative and regulatory framework.